scottjad/slice/README.markdown

 - If you want to combine slices w/o giving them a name you can use the function slices.

+- Since slices are merged like maps including a form that returns nil in a slice is ok.

 ## TODO
 - Write js and css to files

+## Contributors
+Allen Rohner

 ## License